oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 [@RFC8725, section 3.11] describes the use of explicit typing as one mechanism to prevent confusion attacks (described in [@RFC8725, section 2.8]) in which one kind of JWT is mistaken for another.
-SD-JWTs are also potentially subject to such confusion attacks, so in the absence of other techniques, it is RECOMMENDED that applications/profiles of SD-JWT specify an explicit type by including the `typ` header parameter when the SD-JWT is issued, and for Verifiers to check this value.
+SD-JWTs are also potentially subject to such confusion attacks, so in the absence of other techniques, it is RECOMMENDED that application profiles of SD-JWT specify an explicit type by including the `typ` header parameter when the SD-JWT is issued, and for Verifiers to check this value.

 When explicit typing using the `typ` header is employed for an SD-JWT, it is RECOMMENDED that a media type name of the format